Department of Music

 Concentration

-• Second, our intention was to make the concentration more accessible to students with a wide variety of backgrounds and goals.
+Our concentration is designed to be accessible to students with a wide variety of backgrounds and goals.
 A sitar player, a DJ, or an aspiring singer-songwriter with no prior experience with music notation can all develop their musicianship fundamentals at Brown and flourish in the Music concentration.

 Music Performance